 Please include Entry Fee and 1-day Licence Fee, if required.

 By PayPal to firstname.lastname@example.org

 Or by cheque/PO/post (payable to Audax Ireland) to Andreas Voigt, 12 Brookville Park, Malahide Road, Artane, Dublin 5, D05 F6T2.

 Whether by post or PayPal, please make sure to include your name, and which event you are entering with your payment !

 The Easter Flèche is unique in Audax terms in that it is ridden as a team event, and each team devises its own route.
-It is a 24-hour rides with the standard Audax pace limits (min 15kph, max 30kph including all stops), therefore the route distance can be anywhere from 360km to 720km.
+It is a 24-hour rides with the standard minimum Audax pace limit of 15kph, giving a minimum distance of 360km in the 24 hours.
 It is modelled on the Flèche Vélocio, which is administered by Audax Club Parisien.
 Traditionally they take place over the Easter weekend, except in far northern countries where there is likely to still be snow on the ground at that time of year.
 Traditionally also the routes of the Flèche in a given country or region meet at a common finishing point, the Flèches (Arrows) aiming at a single target.
 2010 saw the inaugural running of the Flèche in Ireland, with Dublin as the finishing point.
-Other Finish points have been in Cork, Galway and Mullingar.
+Other Finish points have been in Cork, Galway, Mullingar and Derry.